spicesouls/spice.net/README.md

   </a>

   <p align="center">
-    An opensource backdoor tool for connecting to machines and executing commands!
+    An open-source backdoor tool for connecting to machines and executing commands!
     <br />
     <a href="https://github.com/spicesouls/spice.net"><strong>Explore the docs »</strong></a>
     <br />